SCORE- Community Education, Upliftment and Environmental Clean Up

 The SCORE Swop Shop is located on Stanford Municipal premises / Stanford Community Hall precinct in Bezuidenhout Street.
 The shop presently operates from a 3m container which was recently donated by Nedbank.
 On 24 February 2018 a second, 12m container was purchased from funds raised, and will enable the shop to operate in a more organized and professional manner.
 Once a month, the shop operates at Die Kop informal settlement.

 The low income residents of Stanford South, Tembelihle and Die Kop are the beneficiaries.
-They are able to “purchase” necessary school and personal items by means of personal effort (collecting recyclable items) and rather keep their meagre income to put food on the table.
+They are able to “purchase” necessary school and personal items by means of personal effort (collecting recyclable items) in order to supplement their income to put food on the table.

 The introduction of sanitary pads is an additional aim to enable the disadvantaged female youth to regularly attend school and receive the education they are entitled to.